sbuwalda/SaaS-Churn-Risk-Analysis/README.md

 ## Tools and Technologies Used

 * **PostgreSQL & pgAdmin 4**: for data cleaning and descriptive analysis.
-* **Power BI & DAX**: for descriptive analysis, visualizations, and creating a analysis report.
+* **Power BI & DAX**: for creating measures, performing descriptive analysis, creating visualizations, and creating an analysis report.
 * **Markdown**: for writing documentation regarding this project.